 After my father died I made four custom urns to house his ashes.
 Really, the urns made themselves.
 As I meditated on his death, the urns formed easily under my hands.
 The experience was profound: a moving, tactile object of grief, remembrance and, above all, LOVE.
 Each urn was toped with a totem that was chosen by a family member as a representation of my father’s spirit.

 Making these vessels has been profoundly meaningful for me and I'd like to offer these services to anyone who has lost a loved one.
-In the spirit of DAANA, I'm offering these custom urns on a donation basis.
-I'll accept whatever you feel is fair, in cash, trade or otherwise.
+I'm offering these custom urns on a donation basis.
+I'll accept whatever you feel is fair, in cash, trade, charitable gift or otherwise.

 If you are interested in collaborating on a vessel, email me at email@example.com.